 Applicants interested in non-degree seeking studies must:

-Provide official transcripts indicating evidence of graduation from high school and, if applicable, official transcripts from all post-secondary institutions.
+Provide unofficial transcripts indicating evidence of graduation from high school and, if applicable, unofficial transcripts from all post-secondary institutions.
 Applicants should have a recommended minimum 2.5 GPA in their most recent studies.

 Non-native English speakers must provide Proof of English Language Proficiency.